 VelociDrone offers pilots many well known, real-life drone models to choose from.
 You are able to adjust the physics of the game, such as gravity, drag, quadcopter power etc.

-I got to say this sim feels very realistic to me, probably one of the best on this list for truly mimicking the feel of a real life racing quad.
+I have to say this sim feels very realistic to me, it’s probably one of the best on this list for truly mimicking the feel of a real life racing quad.

-Apparently the software uses Betaflight firmware codes, and just like Betaflight you can make adjustments to your PIDs and rate just like in Betaflight, changeable FOV and camera angle, and that it uses your TX’s full range of motion without having to use offsets speaks volumes in my opinion.
-Great track editor too, tracks load fast, in multiplayer you can jump between races and freestyle in one session, have voice chats, even changes courses.
+Apparently the software uses Betaflight firmware codes, and just like Betaflight you can make adjustments to your PIDs and rates.
+The camera FOV and angle can be set to your preference, and that it uses your TX’s full range of motion without having to use offsets speaks volumes in my opinion.

 A fun computer game for FPV pilots, but not real enough to be a simulator.